Prospective Graduate Students

 Several types of Graduate Assistantships are available on competitive basis.
 The assistantship normally carries tuition scholarship plus stipend.
 Applications for financial assistantship must be received before the deadlines of January 31 (for Fall applications) or September 15 (for Spring applications).
 Students who receive awards will be notified by late March, or late October, respectively.
 Unfortunately, due to the large number of requests, we can only notify applicants who will be awarded an assistantship.
 All graduate applicants will automatically be evaluated for graduate assistantship.

 Since it may take 3-4 weeks for our graduate office to process those applications, students should apply well in advance of the deadlines listed above.
 Applications for admission sent in the last few weeks before a deadline will probably not be processed in time to be considered for admission.

-If you are interested in our program, please apply electronically through the Admissions Office at Kent State University.
 Please refer to FAQ to find answers to some typical questions about the graduate program.
-If you have any further questions, please contact email@example.com .
+If you have any further questions, please contact firstname.lastname@example.org .